madsleegiil/simplejdbc/README.md

     val rowsAffected = connection.update(updatedDataClassObject, "table", whereEqual("field", oldValue)

-Take caution when specifying a column in the where clause that is not the primary key, as this may result in an Exception.
+This operation will update any rows matching the where clause.
+If the table has a primary key, the column specified in the where clause should be the primary key, as otherwise the update statement may result in an exception being thrown.

 ### Constraints
 The following constraints are offered on select, update and delete: